chensxb97/object_detection_chatbot/README.md

 ![Screenshot](Screenshots/object_request.png)

-Once submitted, the bot will access the shared dir to obtain the necessary pre-processed images and secondary data for analysis.
+Once submitted, the bot will access the [shared](shared) directory to obtain the necessary pre-processed images and secondary data for analysis.

 Example **crowd** detection in **Shibuya** response: